jpboudreault/acme-retail-sample/README.md

 A no brainer, unfortunately with the time allowed I couldn't go further.

 ## TODO
-* setup oauth on some
+* make stuff visible within angular
 * test with appfog
 * order properties and stuff